-This financial analysis is intended to provide a point for consideration of revenue anticipated from a \$50 penalty for parking citations and cost of starting a parking enforcement program.
-The assumptions used are based upon limited data that will improve over the next few years as the City continues its work in this area.
-It is "directionally correct" for discussion and is not intended to be a budget proposal, that could come to the City Council in the 2023/2024 biennial budget.
+The financial analysis discussed during the May 18th Council meeting is based upon limited data that will improve over the next few years as the City continues its work in this area.
+While staff believes that this analysis is 'directionally correct' and relatively fiscally conservative, it is not intended to be a budget proposal, which for the enforcement position is anticipated to come to the City Council in the 2023/2024 biennial budget.